A Systematic Performance Analysis of Deep Perceptual Loss Networks: Breaking Transfer Learning Conventions: Results and Analysis

-Selecting an extraction point for a loss network determines what features will be compared during the calculation of loss or similarity.
-When optimizing the loss, the output will trend towards an image that gives rise to similar activations at the extraction point.
-Deeper layers of networks are known to represent higher-level features, so the extraction point directly affects which type of features will be emphasized in image generation.
+Selecting an extraction layer for a loss network determines what features will be compared during the calculation of loss or similarity.
+When optimizing the loss, the output will trend towards an image that gives rise to similar activations at the extraction layer.
+Deeper layers of networks are known to represent higher-level features, so the extraction layer directly affects which type of features will be emphasized in image generation.
 Extracting from early layers means that the smaller pixel level patterns affect loss more while from later layers means that the general content and structure of the image affect the loss more.
 Whether it is best to optimize images on lower or higher-level features depends on the task.
-For example, in the super-resolution experiments (Benchmark~1) for all three test datasets, the optimal extraction point was early.
-Since super-resolution is a task where the individual pixels matter a lot, it is not unexpected that earlier extraction points that are focused on low-level features are best.
+For example, in the super-resolution experiments (Benchmark~2) for all three test datasets, the optimal extraction layer was early.
+Since super-resolution is a task where the individual pixels matter a lot, it is not unexpected that earlier extraction layers that are focused on low-level features are best.